-A Structural Engineer’s report is a specialist property professionals inspection and report; to appraise structural defects or structural condition as appropriate.
+A Structural Engineer’s report is a specialist property professionals inspection and report of the “nuts and bolts” skeleton of a building, primarily the loadbearing walls; to appraise structural defects or structural condition as appropriate.
 The written report will identify probable causes of cracks or movement or other structural defects.
 It will also outline the costs of correcting the issues and repairing any defects.

 If you are buying a property